borgmatic-collective/borgmatic/docs/how-to/inspect-your-backups.md

 ## Backup summary

-If you're less concerned with progress during a backup, and you just want to see the summary of archive statistics at the end, you can use the stats option when performing a backup:
+If you're less concerned with progress during a backup, and you only want to see the summary of archive statistics at the end, you can use the stats option when performing a backup: